markterweele/windows-itpro-docs/windows/deployment/do/mcc-ent-secure-content-delivery.md

 Connected Cache nodes act as transparent content caches, meaning any device can request Microsoft content from a Connected Cache node without needing to provide authentication of identity.
 This allows for efficient discovery and connectivity between devices and Connected Cache nodes on the same network.

-Connected Cache nodes only download and store Microsoft content from provisioned Microsoft and CDN endpoints, so there are no concerns about the cache storing personal or sensitive data.
+Connected Cache nodes only download and store Microsoft content from provisioned Microsoft and Content Delivery Network (CDN) endpoints, so there are no concerns about the cache storing personal or sensitive data.

 Regardless of download source, the Delivery Optimization client on each Windows device verifies the authenticity and integrity of content using its metadata hash, content hash, and signature before installing.
-This ensures that the Windows device is protected against man-in-the-middle attacks that may attempt to tamper with content while it's in transit.
+This ensures that the Windows device is protected against man-in-the-middle attacks that attempt to tamper with content while it's in transit.

 ![Diagram of content delivery between CDN, cache node, and DO client](images/mcc-ent-secure-content-delivery-diagram.png)

 As you can see in this diagram, Connected Cache nodes currently utilize HTTP to communicate with CDN endpoints and Delivery Optimization clients.
-There is work planned to support HTTPS communication between CDN endpoints and Delivery Optimization clients in the future.
+There's work planned to support HTTPS communication between CDN endpoints and Delivery Optimization clients in the future.

 ## Security considerations for Connected Cache nodes